TomMakesThings/Wright-Fisher-Simulator/README.md

 ---

 ## About
-<a href="https://github.com/TomMakesThings/Wright-Fisher-Simulator/blob/main/WrightFisher.ipynb">This Jupyter notebook</a> contains a simulator used to test the effects of selection, recombination and linkage disequilibrium on haploid and diploid versions of the Wright-Fisher model of genetic drift ([Figure A](#figureA)).
+This repository contains a simulator, implemented in a <a href="https://github.com/TomMakesThings/Wright-Fisher-Simulator/blob/main/WrightFisher.ipynb">Jupyter notebook</a>, to test the effects of selection, recombination and linkage disequilibrium on haploid and diploid versions of the Wright-Fisher model of genetic drift ([Figure A](#figureA)).

 <a name="figureA"></a>
 <img src="https://github.com/TomMakesThings/Wright-Fisher-Simulator/blob/assets/Images/Population-Diagrams.png" width=800>

 <sub>Figure (A) Diagram demonstrating allele genetic drift over time for the standard Wright-Fisher model (left) and the modified two loci model (right).</sub>

+## Wright-Fisher Model Types
-### Haploid Wright-Fisher model
+### Haploid Wright-Fisher
 The classic Wright-Fisher model simulates a haploid, asexual, panmictic population of size $N$ over $t$ generations for a single loci with two alleles $a$ and $A$.

 <ol>